Financial professionals using mailock in board room

 For firms operating under strict regulatory expectations, not every email solution fits the bill.

-Popular platforms like Gmail and Outlook offer strong foundations, but most require add-ons, advanced tiers, or manual configuration to meet UK compliance needs.
+Popular platforms like Gmail and Outlook offer strong foundations, but many firms need add-ons, higher tiers, or careful configuration to support secure delivery to external recipients.

 Mailock delivers the control of enterprise tools with the usability of consumer platforms, enabling professionals to: